Samuel Gorton: Gorton's theology

-Gorton's early development centered around religious themes, and he was inspired by the Puritan's challenge to the established Anglican Church in early 17th century England.
+Gorton's early development centered around religious themes, and he was inspired by the Puritan challenge to the established Anglican Church in early 17th century England.
 However, his ideas were not in the mainstream of English Puritan thought, and most authorities who wrote about him considered his theology to be radical.
 Three of his religious mentors were John Saltmarsh, William Dell, and William Erbury, the first two being chaplains in Oliver Cromwell's New Model Army, and Erbury a Welsh Puritan.
 All three of these men were considered to be unorthodox by their fellow clergymen.

 Gorton's belief was that the Holy Spirit was present in all human beings, giving each person a divinity and obscuring any distinction between a saint and sinner.
 Religious conversion, then, was the willingness to follow the dictates of this inner divinity, even against human authority.
 Gorton felt that emphasizing external ordinances, as opposed to the inner Spirit, compelled people to live under the ordinances of man rather than of Christ.
 This theology was embraced by the Seeker and Ranter movements, and later by the Quaker movement—though Gorton never personally identified with any of these groups.

-Because of his theology, Gorton viewed the ordinances promoted by governments with deep suspicion.
+Gorton viewed the ordinances promoted by governments with deep suspicion.
 His ideology of anti-authoritarianism was based on his belief in the equality of all men, and he felt that both civil and religious hierarchical systems "denied the true priesthood of all believers."
 He considered an educated, professional ministry to be a form of Anti-Christ, a view also shared by both Dell and Erbury.
 He wrote in New Englands Memoriall (1669): "I would have you know that I hold my call to preach... not inferior to the call of any minister in the country."